pasqal-io/qadence/docs/tutorials/getting_started.md

 	print(kron_block)
 	```

-	Or using the visualization package which opens a new window:
+	Or using the visualization package:

 	```python exec="on" source="material-block" html="1"
 	from qadence import X, Y, kron